twota/terms-of-service-and-privacy-policy/README.md

 ▪Published contact information (see "Contact Us" section) so users can easily reach our support team.

-"Twota" has zero tolerance for any form of objectionable, sexual, violent, threatening, or abusive content or behavior.
-This includes, but is not limited to, pornographic material, harassment, bullying, objectification of real people, hate speech, and any Chatroulette-style or "hot-or-not" experiences.
+“Twota” has zero tolerance for any form of objectionable, sexual, violent, threatening, or abusive content or behavior.
+This includes, but is not limited to, pornographic material, harassment, bullying, objectification of real people, hate speech, and any Chatroulette-style or “hot-or-not” experiences.
 Accounts found to engage in such conduct will be immediately removed without notice.

 If your app experience includes access to user-generated content from external web sources, such content is hidden by default and only displayed when explicitly enabled by the user through our website.
 All content remains subject to our Terms and moderation policies.

 6.2 Profile Visibility

-All information, photos, and details that users provide to create their profiles — including but not limited to name, gender, age, height, approximate location, sexual orientation, preferences, and biography — are publicly visible to other users within the "Twota" app, in accordance with each user's privacy settings and applicable laws.
+All information, photos, and details that users provide to create their profiles — including but not limited to name, gender, age, height, approximate location, sexual orientation, preferences, and biography — are publicly visible to other users within the “Twota” app, in accordance with each user's privacy settings and applicable laws.
 Users are advised not to include sensitive personal or contact information in their profiles, as such information may be visible to other users.

 6.3 Prohibited Content